-The legendary Col de la Madeleine is beautiful but heartbreaking
+The legendary Col de la Madeleine is one of the greatest cycling climbs

-Col de la Madeleine is a high mountain pass at an elevation of 1.998m (6,555ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Col de la Madeleine is a high mountain pass at an elevation of 1,998m (6,555ft) above sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region of southeastern France.
 It’s one of the emblematic French Alps mountain passes.

 Accessibility is largely limited to the summer season.
-It is usually closed from November to the beginning of June but it can be closed anytime when the access is not cleared of snow.
-Perched at nearly 2,000 feet, its summit offers a stunning panorama on the Mont Blanc and Lauzière massifs.
-West of the pass, a brutal unpaved road climbs up to Le Gros Villan, at 2.522m (8,274ft) above the sea level.
-It’s very complicated with very steep slopes (22.41%. average slope) and exposed turns but therefore rather exciting.
+It is usually closed from November to the beginning of June, but it can be closed anytime when the access is not cleared of snow.
+Perched at nearly 2,000 feet, its summit offers a stunning panorama of the Mont Blanc and Lauzière massifs.
+West of the pass, a brutal unpaved road climbs up to Le Gros Villan, at 2,522m (8,274ft) above sea level.
+It’s very complicated with very steep slopes (22.41% average slope) and exposed turns but therefore rather exciting.